PeterCLarsen/Ergonomic-Keyboards/Readme.md

 updated: 2025-10-26T21:26
 ---
 # Readme
 This [keyboard] is inspired by Forager, Apiaster and Bad-Temper.
-It is a 50 split ergonomic keyboard with a 2 thumb cluster, and a number row without the pinky keys.
+It is a 50 key split ergonomic keyboard with a 2 thumb cluster, and a number row without the pinky keys.
 It uses the stagger and splay of bad-temper.

 Huntsman is named after the Australian spider, which inspired and the Matt Riley Character’s call-sign.